Skip to main content

 What should a first-timer know about Barsha?

-Barsha is a small, family-run restaurant at 1141 Aviation Blvd in Hermosa Beach, not a central LA location — factor in the drive or parking.
-The menu is built around Tunisian flavors informed by co-owner Adnen Marouani's heritage, so expect North African spice profiles, couscous, and harissa alongside globally influenced dishes.
+Barsha is a small, family-run restaurant at 1141 Aviation Blvd in Hermosa Beach, not a central LA location; factor in the drive or parking.
+The menu is built around Tunisian flavors informed by co-owner Adnen Marouani's heritage, so expect North African spice profiles, couscous, harissa alongside globally influenced dishes.
 Its LA Times 101 Best 2024 ranking means it draws beyond the neighborhood, so booking ahead is the safer move.

 Is Barsha good for solo dining?

-Yes, particularly if the restaurant has bar seating — family-run neighborhood spots at this scale typically do.
+Yes, particularly if the restaurant has bar seating; family-run neighborhood spots at this scale typically do.
 The menu is structured for sharing but most dishes are approachable as solo orders.
 The warm, attentive service noted in the venue record makes it a comfortable solo experience.